walidmahade/simple-lightbox/README.md

-# simple-lightbox for Marvelution Docs page
+# How to use this lightbox

 > You need to include, only the `custom-lightbox.js` file for the lightbox to work.
 [View demo.](https://simple-lightbox.netlify.app/)